 - If a faculty member disagrees with a reasonable accommodation request decision, they may grieve the decision by filing an appeal with the ADA Coordinator as noted in the Faculty Reasonable Accommodation Policy and Procedures at Section IV.

-- A faculty member who has a complaint of disability discrimination, unrelated to a request for an accommodation, may, as appropriate, (1) pursue a grievance under FPP 8.15, or (2) pursue a discrimination complaint through an Office of Compliance Equal Opportunity Investigation.
+- A faculty member who has a complaint of disability discrimination, unrelated to a request for an accommodation, may, as appropriate, (1) pursue a grievance under FPP 8.15, or (2) pursue a discrimination complaint through an Office of Compliance Civil Rights Investigation.

 - If an academic staff member disagrees with a reasonable accommodation request decision, the academic staff member may file an appeal with the ADA Coordinator as provided for in the UW-Madison Academic Staff Disability Accommodation Policy at Section VII.

-- An academic staff member who has a complaint of disability discrimination, unrelated to a request for an accommodation and as appropriate, (1) pursue a grievance under Academic Staff Policies and Procedures Chapter 7, or (2) pursue a discrimination complaint through an Office of Compliance Equal Opportunity Investigation.
+- An academic staff member who has a complaint of disability discrimination, unrelated to a request for an accommodation, may, as appropriate, (1) pursue a grievance under Academic Staff Policies and Procedures Chapter 7, or (2) pursue a discrimination complaint through an Office of Compliance Civil Rights Investigation.

 - If a university staff member disagrees with a reasonable accommodation decision, the university staff member may file an appeal with the ADA Coordinator as provided for in the UW-Madison University/Classified Staff Disability Accommodation Policy at Section VII.

-- A University staff employee who has a complaint of disability discrimination, unrelated to a request for an accommodation and as appropriate, may (1) pursue a grievance under the university staff grievance procedure or (2) pursue a discrimination complaint through an Office of Compliance Equal Opportunity Investigation.
+- A University staff employee who has a complaint of disability discrimination, unrelated to a request for an accommodation, may, as appropriate, (1) pursue a grievance under the university staff grievance procedure or (2) pursue a discrimination complaint through an Office of Compliance Civil Rights Investigation.

 Individuals not included in any of the above classifications should contact the ADA Coordinator.
-The ADA Coordinator will determine whether to refer an individual to one of the existing processes for handling appeals regarding an individual’s request for an accommodation, or refer the individual to the Office of Compliance Equal Opportunity Investigation process.
+The ADA Coordinator will determine whether to refer an individual to one of the existing processes for handling appeals regarding an individual’s request for an accommodation, or refer the individual to the Office of Compliance Civil Rights Investigation grievance process.

 ADA Coordinator Review Process for Employee Appeals